microsoft/glue/README.md

 ## About GLUE
 GLUE is a lightweight, Python-based collection of scripts to support you at succeeding with speech and text use-cases based on [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
 It not only allows you to batch-process data, rather glues together the services of your choice in one place and ensures an end-to-end view on the training and testing process.

-## Modules
+### Modules
 GLUE consists of multiple modules, which either can be executed separately or ran as a central pipeline:
-- Batch-transcribe audio files to text transcripts using [Microsoft Speech to Text Service](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/) (STT)
+- Batch-transcribe audio files to text transcripts using [Microsoft Speech to Text Service](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/) (STT).
-- Batch-synthesize text data using [Microsoft Text to Speech Service](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/) (TTS)
+- Batch-synthesize text data using [Microsoft Text to Speech Service](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/) (TTS).
-- Batch-evaluate reference transcriptions and recognitions
+- Batch-evaluate reference transcriptions and recognitions.

-- Batch-score text strings on an existing, pre-trained [Microsoft LUIS](https://luis.ai)-model
+- Batch-score text strings on an existing, pre-trained [Microsoft LUIS](https://luis.ai)-model.

-TBD:
+WIP:
-- Batch-translate text data using [Microsoft Translator](https://azure.microsoft.com/en-us/services/cognitive-services/translator/)
+- Batch-translate text data using [Microsoft Translator](https://azure.microsoft.com/en-us/services/cognitive-services/translator/).

+### Use-Cases (among others)
+The toolkit has been built based on our experience from the field and is a great add-on, but not limited, to the following use-case:
+- Automatized generation of synthetic speech-model training data
+- Scoring of STT-transcriptions on an existing LUIS-model

 ## Getting Started
 This section describes how you get started with GLUE and which requirements need to be fulfilled by your working environment.

 ### Prerequisites
 Before getting your hands on the toolkits, make sure your local computer is equipped with the following frameworks and base packages:
-- [Python](https://www.python.org/downloads/windows/) (required, Version 3.8 is recommended)
+- [Python](https://www.python.org/downloads/) (required, Version 3.8 is recommended).
-- [VSCode](https://code.visualstudio.com/docs/?dv=win) (recommended), but you can also run the scripts using PowerShell, Bash etc.
+- [VSCode](https://code.visualstudio.com/) (recommended), but you can also run the scripts using PowerShell, Bash etc.
-- Stable connection for installing your environment and scoring the files
+- Stable connection for installing your environment and scoring the files.

 ### Setup of Virtual Environment
-1. Open a command line of your choice (PowerShell, Bash)
+1. Open a command line of your choice (PowerShell, Bash).
-2. Change the directory to your preferred workspace (using `cd`)
+2. Change the directory to your preferred workspace (using `cd`).
-3. Clone the repository (alternatively, download the repository as a zip-archive and unpack your file locally to the respective folder)
+3. Clone the repository (alternatively, download the repository. as a zip-archive and unpack your file locally to the respective folder).
 ```
 git clone https://github.com/microsoft/glue
 ```
-4. Enter the root folder of the cloned repository
+4. Enter the root folder of the cloned repository.
 ```
 cd glue
 ```
-5. Set up the virtual environment
+5. Set up the virtual environment.
 ```
 python -m venv .venv
 ```
-6. Activate the virtual environment
+6. Activate the virtual environment.
 ```bash
 # Windows:
 .venv\Scripts\activate